dsblv/Redline.js/README.md

 ##Custimization##

 Redline.js gauge can be custimized entirely via CSS.
-Threr's also a possibility to customize each segment separately.
+Threre's also a possibility to customize each segment separately.
 To do so, just specify a type for a segment in `options.marks` array like this:

 ```javascript
 // ~~~